 SCAEYC is the state affiliate of the National Association for the Education of Young Children and the student organization of SCAEYC represents Clemson University’s affiliation with both SCAEYC and NAEYC.
 Students who are majors in early childhood education, elementary education or related fields that prepare students to work directly with children from birth through grade three are eligible for membership.
 Membership in the student organization also includes membership in the state and national organizations.
 Benefits include the nationally refereed journal, Young Children, reduced costs to attend conferences and the opportunity in professional development events that prepare students for their future roles as teachers.

-The Clemson University IRA Student Council is a professional organization affiliated with the International Reading Association.
-Its purpose is to promote reading, reading instruction and to provide pre-service teachers the opportunity to join a professional organization.
+The Clemson University ILA Student Council is a professional organization affiliated with the International Literacy Association.
+Its purpose is to promote literacy, literacy instruction and to provide pre-service teachers the opportunity to join a professional organization.
 Members must be a student, faculty or staff member of Clemson University.
 Members must attend at least one meeting per semester.
-Meetings are held in September, November, January and April.
-For more information, please email firstname.lastname@example.org or email@example.com.
+Meetings are held in September, November, February and April.
+For more information, please email email@example.com or firstname.lastname@example.org.

 Clemson University's Student Personnel Association (SPA) is a professional organization for graduate students in higher education as well as faculty and staff who are committed to the student affairs profession.
 SPA members are provided opportunities for professional, academic, social and civic growth.
 Members are often provided opportunities to discuss topics relevant to the field of student affairs and higher education.
 Outside guests, experienced professionals and faculty members provide insight into their experiences and give guidance as students explore options in the field.